 we’re really glad to invite you to the fifth Kunstsalon!

-On June 28th at 6.30 pm Sprachsalon Berlin will be brimming with art, music and beautiful people.
+On March 2oth at 6.30 pm Sprachsalon Berlin will be brimming with art and music.

 October 12th 2019 ·

 Sprachsalon Berlin is very glad to host an aperitivo to support Alito Nursery School on October the 12th from 7pm.

 Come by, have an aperitivo and get to know more about the project!